Last fact-checked: 3 October 2020

 Before the injection is given you will most likely be given a local anesthetic to numb the area to be treated, after which the Juvederm is injected directly into the skin using a fine needle.

-You may experience some side effects, including redness, a little swelling and some tenderness immediately afterwards, but they shouldn’t stop you from carrying on with your normal activities.
+You may experience some side effects, including redness, a little swelling and some tenderness immediately afterward, but they shouldn’t stop you from carrying on with your normal activities.
 The side-effects are only temporary and should clear up completely after a day or two – and you can always use makeup to cover the redness.

-It really depends on where you go.
+This really depends on where you go.
 However, as an example, in the United States, the cost of a Juvederm treatment is around $500, but if you have Juvederm in Mexico, it will probably cost in the region of $200 - $300.

 Check out some of the latest prices by browsing through these lists of verified Juvederm clinics around the world:

 First, take a look through our full list of global Juvederm clinics and find a facility that's right for you.